Frequently Asked Questions

 Will my audio report be included in a RadioLabour audiocast?

 Almost certainly.
 However, a number of factors have to be considered which may determine if your audio report is included in an audiocast.
 Can the report be clearly understood?
 (We can help you with that).
 Is the story of interest to a global audience?
-Are there already other stories about that issue or event?
+Are there already other stories about that issue or event in the newscast?
 Are there already stories from that country?
 (We want to present reports from a variety of areas in the world.)
 If your report is not accepted for the audiocast we may suggest another time or another angle on the story.
-Be confident though that we want your reports!
+Rest assured that we do want your reports.